zimachadil-lab/camionback/replit.md

 # CamionBack - Logistics Marketplace Platform

 ## Overview
 CamionBack is a full-stack logistics marketplace web application for the Moroccan market, connecting clients needing transportation with independent transporters.
-It supports Client, Transporter, and Administrator roles, facilitating request creation, service offers, and platform management.
+It supports Client, Transporter, Administrator, and Coordinator roles, facilitating request creation, service offers, platform management, and operational oversight.
 The platform aims to streamline logistics operations through a robust, user-friendly interface with a mobile-first, dark teal design, a French interface, and phone-based PIN authentication.
 The project's ambition is to become a leading logistics platform in Morocco, enhancing efficiency and connectivity within the transport sector.

 ## User Preferences
 Preferred communication style: Simple, everyday language.